 Our policy on physical intervention/positive handling by staff is set out separately, as part of our Use of Force policy and follows the government guidance.

-Use of reasonable force and restrictive practices in schools - GOV.UK (www.gov.uk)
+Use of reasonable force in schools - GOV.UK (www.gov.uk)

 15. Anti-Bullying